Hugh L. Fontaine

 Hugh L. Fontaine (November 7, 1895 – June 1978) was an American fighter pilot during World War I and a Thoroughbred racehorse trainer.
 He was the trainer of the winning horse Needles in the 1956 Kentucky Derby and the 1956 Belmont Stakes.

 Born in New Orleans, Hugh Fontaine grew up in Memphis, Tennessee.

 Military career

 During World War I Lieutenant Fontaine served in France with the United States Army Air Force.
-By an Act of Congress, on July 9, 1818, he was awarded the Distinguished Service Cross for "extraordinary heroism" while serving with the 49th Aero Squadron, 2nd Pursuit Group.
+By an Act of Congress, on July 9, 1918, he was awarded the Distinguished Service Cross for "extraordinary heroism" while serving with the 49th Aero Squadron, 2nd Pursuit Group.

+Personal life

+After returning from service, Lieutenant Fontaine married Elizabeth Martin Donelson on April 22, 1929 in Shelby County, Tennessee.
+They had no children and soon separated.